-After 5 years of advocating for housing for working and poor people, I understand that deeply-affordable housing is going to require creative, collaborative solutions.
-Consider this a menu of ideas:
+After 5 years of advocating for housing for working and poor people, I understand that deeply-affordable housing is going to require creative, collaborative solutions:

 - Equity-building solutions like the BeLoved Community tiny home village is something we can get behind by making sure zoning supports tiny homes for housing, not short-term rentals.
 This will be part of expanding zoning use for community centers and faith community properties.

 - The Asheville-Buncombe Community Land Trust needs major support of land and money as part of local reparations to ensure resilient neighborhoods that include housing, food, and access to jobs and education.
 I will continue to invite the community members taking the lead on this work to guide decision making.

 - Cooperative-ownership models need to be explored and supported as community-led solutions.

 - Affordable housing means keeping people in their home, and that means investing in a eviction protection fund and home repair fund, which will save taxpayers, vulnerable neighbors, and our community from the high costs of evictions and homelessness.
 A dental emergency shouldn’t be what puts someone on the street, and a busted water heater shouldn’t be the final straw for foreclosure.
 These kinds of solutions should be built into an anti-gentrification toolkit for the City and County.

 - We need to ensure that all incentivized housing is required to accept vouchers, which means addressing class stigma in our community while resulting in rent being paid automatically on time for landlords.